CybersecurityCybersecurity Glossary: 50 Essential Terms You Should Know

 The cybersecurity world is full of technical jargon: Phishing, Zero-Day, Ransomware...
 If you do not understand these terms, you cannot protect yourself or make sense of security news.

 We compiled the 50 most important terms in cybersecurity with clear explanations.
 This glossary is your permanent reference — bookmark it and come back whenever you encounter an unfamiliar term.
+For the full beginner guide, read Cybersecurity Fundamentals which explains how these concepts work together in practice.

 Do not try to memorize every term at once.
 Read one section per day and apply what you learn.